 Currently, we rely on and have agreements with two third-party contract manufacturers, Zhejiang Raybow Pharmaceutical Company., Ltd. and WuXi SynTheAll Pharmaceutical company, Ltd. (WuXi STA) to supply the drug substance for furmonertinib to be used in planned clinical trials and with WuXi STA, with whom we have executed technology transfer related to the manufacture of drug product, to manufacture the clinical trial supplies of furmonertinib drug product.
+Both of our third-party contract manufacturers are located in China, but WuXi STA has manufacturing capabilities globally, including in the United States and Europe.
 We expect to enter into commercial supply agreements with WuXi STA for both drug substance and drug product prior to any potential approval of furmonertinib.